faudio/faudio/doc/Error handling.md

 @anchor Errors
 @tableofcontents

-@note
-    This page is under construction.

 Generally, errors can be grouped into *recoverable* and *non-recoverable* errors.

-Non-recoverable errors are those that occur outside the control of the Audio Engine.
+Non-recoverable errors are those that occur outside the control of the *faudio*.
 They will usually terminate the process.
 Recoverable errors are those that occur outside the control of the user, but in control of *faudio*.
 In most systems, such errors can be *handled* by the user by some mechanism in the API such as exceptions.

 # Handling errors {#id441}